danielreidy7/french-form-refactor/README.md

 I built the form(which is non-fucntional redesign) using the following:

 - Bootstrap 4
-- Font Awesome ICONS
+- Font Awesome Icons
-- Some vanilla JS
+- 3 lines of JQuery :wink:
 - HTML
 - CSS